In 2019, the garden waste service started on 4 June. You can sign up and pay for the garden waste collection service online from 11 March.

 £30 each year for one bin to be emptied.
 There are no concessions and no reductions for residents who maintain grass verges or other areas outside their property and clean up leaves or other vegetation that fall into their garden from nearby trees.
 The charge is the same for everyone.
 To reduce the cost you may consider sharing a bin with a neighbour.

-For garden waste collection you will require a brown bin.
+For your garden waste collection you will require a brown bin.

-Anyone who has requested a brown bin doesn't need to contact us again, we are continuing to deliver bins daily.
-Residents should continue to use their green bin for garden waste and blue bag for recycling paper and cardboard until they receive their new brown bin.
+Anyone who has requested a brown bin doesn't need to contact us again, we are continuing to deliver bins every Friday.

 You can have additional brown bins emptied at a cost of £25 per year for each additional bin.
 If you don’t already have the brown bins that you need, you will have to buy them from the Council at a cost of £25 each.
 If your bin is lost or stolen you will need to buy a replacement bin at a cost of £25.

-We are continuing to deliver bins daily.
+We are continuing to deliver newly ordered bins on a Friday.
 If you are not home, we will leave the bin at your property.

 You can pay by debit or credit card.
 If you are having difficulty paying the garden waste charge by credit or debit card you may wish to ask a family member to assist you.